 Most commonly, the zygomatic implants are combined with two to four anterior maxillary axial implants.

 Advantages of Zygomatic Implants

-- Zygomatic dental implant enables a graft-less treatment options.
+- Zygomatic dental implant enables a graft-less treatment option.

-- Reduces the rate days in hospital and morbidity rate by avoiding grafts and thus total expenditure also decreases.
+- Reduces the rate of days in hospital and morbidity rates by avoiding grafts and thus total expenditure also decreases.

 - They are longer than other dental implants.

-- Its length and anchorage provides better strength.
+- Its length and anchorage provide better strength.